Principal listing and maintenance requirements and procedures

 The TSX does not mandate any ownership requirements in the listing of a foreign company's securities.
 However, there are a number of restrictions set by both federal and provincial law with respect to foreign investments in Canada.

-For example, under the Investment Canada Act (ICA), acquisitions of control of Canadian businesses are either notifiable (which, generally, may be done post-closing) or reviewable pre-closing, and foreign investments to establish new businesses are notifiable.
-Generally, direct acquisitions of a Canadian business with assets greater than C$5 million (approximately US$3.77 million) and the indirect acquisition of a Canadian business with assets greater than C$50 million (approximately US$37.73 million) by a foreign investor, that is not from a World Trade Organization (WTO) member country, are subject to pre-closing foreign investment review and approval.
-However, direct acquisitions involving WTO member countries or acquisitions by investors from European Union member states as well as the United States of America, Mexico, United Kingdom, Chile, Peru, Colombia, Panama, Honduras and South Korea (Trade Agreement Investors) benefit from higher thresholds.
-Such threshold for direct acquisitions by Trade Agreement Investors that are not state-owned enterprises is currently C$1.93 billion (approximately US$1.46 billion) in enterprise value.
-For direct acquisitions involving other WTO investors that are not state owned enterprises the threshold is currently C$1.29 billion (approximately US$973.43 million) in enterprise value.
+For example, under the federal Investment Canada Act (ICA), acquisitions of control of Canadian businesses are either subject to notification (which, generally, may be filed post-closing) or reviewable pre-closing, and foreign investments to establish new businesses are notifiable.
+Generally, direct acquisitions of a Canadian business with assets greater than C$5 million (approximately US$3.64 million) and the indirect acquisition of a Canadian business with assets greater than C$50 million (approximately US$36.43 million) by a foreign investor that is not from a World Trade Organization (WTO) member country, are subject to pre-closing foreign investment review and approval.
+However, direct acquisitions involving WTO member countries or acquisitions by investors from European Union member states as well as the United States of America, Mexico, United Kingdom, Australia, Brunei, Chile, Japan, Malaysia, New Zealand, Singapore, Vietnam, Peru, Colombia, Panama, Honduras and South Korea (Trade Agreement Investors) benefit from higher thresholds.
+Such threshold for direct acquisitions by Trade Agreement Investors that are not state-owned enterprises is currently C$2.18 billion (approximately US$1.59 billion) in enterprise value.
+For direct acquisitions involving other WTO investors that are not state-owned enterprises the threshold is currently C$1.45 billion (approximately US$1.06 billion) in enterprise value.
 Indirect acquisitions by WTO investors are subject to notification only.
 Reviewable investments by non-Canadians are subject to a “net benefit” to Canada test, and undertakings or other conditions of approval generally apply.
 Particular rules also apply to investments involving state-owned enterprises and cultural businesses.

-Finally, the Minister of Innovation, Science and Industry has broad powers to examine any investment in Canada made by a non-Canadian on the basis of national security.
+The Minister of Industry also has broad powers to examine any investment (including minority investments) in Canada made by a non-Canadian on the basis of national security.

 Management